 After a few days of cooking, the fridge is full of this and that.
-I play a game of “I Spy” with the fridge and reclaim Sunday’s pork roast, excavate mushrooms from the crisper drawer, and hope the red bell, which is old but not forgotten, still offers sweetness and summer crunch.
+I play a game of “I Spy” and reclaim Sunday’s pork roast, excavate mushrooms from the crisper drawer, and hope the red bell, which is old but not forgotten, still offers sweetness and summer crunch.

 But first I rummage around for the rice.
 There is almost always a little extra rice after every meal.
 It reassures us that we have more than enough, and we do not throw it out, but into the fridge it goes until needed again.
 Overnight, the soft pale grains become chewy, the starch coagulates around the edges and the rice is now at its best for a more glamorous makeover: fried rice.
 Fried rice is everything and anything I ever want it to be.
 Salty, chewy little bits of rice accompanied by spicy meats, brightened by slightly sweet and crunchy vegetables.
 A little garlic, ginger and soy sauce are important, but the rest is all imagination, and in this case, my leftovers.

 A few notes about fried rice.
 The rice must be cold and old.
 Freshly cooked rice is too sticky and does not “fry” properly.
 It instead becomes a glutinous, gooey mush.

 I prefer to use leftover meat that was part of another dish, which is typically roast chicken or roast pork.
 When making shrimp fried rice, I use raw shrimp, which I season and cook until just pink and then set aside.

 2 cups raw long grain white rice, cooked 24 hours in advance and refrigerated.
 Rice must be refrigerator-cold.
 Two cups raw rice makes approximately 6 cups of cooked rice.